wohaco/despace/venus_flagship_mission.md

 <p style="page-break-after:always"> </p>

-**Galileo Venus Flyby**
+**Galileo Venus Fly‑by**

 Galileo was launched on October 18, 1989, aboard space shuttle Atlantis.
 To achieve sufficient velocity to reach Jupiter directly, the trajectory design included Venus‑Earth‑Earth gravity assist (swingby) scheme.
-The Venus gravity assist flyby occurred on February 9 ‑ 10, 1990, at a distance of 16 000 km above the cloudtops.
-Although the sole objective of this flyby was to pump up Galileo’s orbit, scientists used this opportunity to turn the spacecraft’s planetary sensors on the cloud‑shrouded planet, in order to study its atmosphere & environment.
+The Venus gravity assist fly‑by occurred on February 9 ‑ 10, 1990, at a distance of 16 000 km above the cloudtops.
+Although the sole objective of this fly‑by was to pump up Galileo’s orbit, scientists used this opportunity to turn the spacecraft’s planetary sensors on the cloud‑shrouded planet, in order to study its atmosphere & environment.
 The scientific data was stored on the spacecraft tape recorder until late October, 1990, when Galileo was close enough to Earth to play them back over its low‑gain antenna.
 The Venus observations were selected on the basis of (1) not risking Jupiter observations in the 1995 ‑ 1997 Jovian orbital phase, (2) not exceeding the capacity of the tape, & (3) getting the best new scientific information about Venus.

 Details on the Galileo mission can be found at <http://www2.jpl.nasa.gov/galileo/>

-During the 1990 Venus flyby of the Galileo spacecraft, the Near‑Infrared Mapping Spectrometer investigated the night‑side atmosphere of Venus in the spectral range 0.7 to 5.2 micrometers.
+During the 1990 Venus fly‑by of the Galileo spacecraft, the Near‑Infrared Mapping Spectrometer investigated the night‑side atmosphere of Venus in the spectral range 0.7 to 5.2 micrometers.
 Multispectral images at high spatial resolution indicated substantial cloud opacity variations in the lower cloud levels, centered at 50 km altitude.
 Zonal & meridional winds were derived for this level & are consistent with motion of the upper branch of a Hadley cell.
 Northern & southern hemisphere clouds appear to be markedly different.
 Spectral profiles were used to derive lower atmosphere abundances of water vapor & other species.
 (Ref: Carlson et al., «Galileo Infrared Imaging Spectroscopy Measurements at Venus», Science 27 September 1991: Vol. 253. no. 5027, pp. 1541 ‑ 1548, DOI: 10.1126/science.253.5027.1541)

 ![](f/project/v/venus_flagship_mission/vfm_21.jpg)